- Parks (A - Z)

 Birding in Tanqua National Park and surrounds

-Tankwa National Park is a well-known stop for birding enthusiasts in search of Karoo endemics.
-The Park’s list currently includes 174 bird species of the 178 species known to occur in the Region.
+Tankwa-Karoo National Park is a well-known stop for birding enthusiasts in search of Karoo endemics.
+The inclusion of the Oudebaaskraal Dam further increased the possibility of viewing various waterfowl species.
+The Park's bird list currently includes 187 bird species.

 Just two southern African regions have been bestowed the honour of designation as Biodiversity Hotspots by Conservation International.
 One is of course the Cape Floral Kingdom, and the other the Succulent Karoo.
 For those whose image of the south-western Karoo is a shimmering wasteland to be endured as briefly as possible en route to Cape Town or Johannesburg , this may come as a surprise.
 Though - the remarkable endemism and diversity of the Succulent Karoo flora (at its most spectacular from August to October) is its most renowned aspect, the Karoo as a whole naturally has a great deal to offer the birder.
 With no less than 18 endemics almost wholly restricted to it, the Karoo is an essential destination for any birder visiting southern Africa, as well as a potential source of exciting new species for hardened locals.

 Our purpose here, however, is to draw attention to some lesser-known areas north and west of the R355, which have proved to supply superb birding.
 Notably, a number of sought-after species, usually associated with the less accessible Bushmanland region to the north and difficult to find or absent at the traditional Tanqua Karoo sites, appear to reach the south-western limit of their regular range here.
-We also describe some highlights of the Tanqua Karoo National Park , a much overlooked yet fairly accessible and strikingly beautiful protected area north of the Tanqua River.
+We also describe some highlights of the Tankwa Karoo National Park , a much overlooked yet fairly accessible and strikingly beautiful protected area.

 Perhaps the most conspicuous species along these arid stretches is Tractrac Chat, a gravel-plains specialist with a short-tailed, dumpy jizz.
 The commonest bird of the adjacent scrub is usually Rufous-eared Warbler, a noisy, neurotic and beautifully marked endemic of southern Africa’s arid west.
 Spike-heeled Larks are also particularly common here, as well as Thick-billed, Karoo and Red-capped Larks.
 Karoo Lark is particularly easy to find in spring, when its rattling call is heard everywhere.
 The commonest seedeater in the area is usually Yellow Canary; however, nomadic species like Black-headed Canary and Larklike Bunting periodically invade the area.
 The latter can be particularly abundant at times, and is generally present much more regularly than further south in the Tanqua Karoo.
 Coveys of Namaqua Sandgrouse, another erratic visitor further south, flush up at intervals from the roadside.
 Especially in winter and spring, Ludwig’s Bustard may be present in some numbers and are best spotted in flight, while Karoo Korhaans occur year-round.
 Pairs or small parties are occasionally seen within sight of the road, although their true density is only revealed at dawn, when their atmospheric frog-like duets drift across the scrub.
 Greater Kestrel, a scarce bird further south in the Tanqua, is fairly regularly seen along the P2250, as well as the commoner Pale Chanting Goshawk, Rock Kestrel and the occasional Black-chested (breasted) Snake Eagle and Martial Eagle.